 For lesbian and queer women, community is everything, which makes picking the right place to live extremely important.
 There’s a reason why lesbians flock to Los Angeles, San Francisco and New York like their lives depend on it.
 But there are a ton of other lesser-known (and more affordable) cities that are super lesbian-friendly and full of queer culture.

 We hand-picked 14 of the best cities for lesbians to live in 2019 that aren’t LA, SF or NYC.
-We picked each city based on two measures: first, the LGBTQ-friendliness of its laws and policies, and second, its LGBT population density.
+We picked each city based on two measures: first, the LGBTQ-friendliness of its laws and policies, and second, its LGBTQ+ population density.

 For the first measurement, we used the Municipal Equality Index, a score calculated yearly by the Human Rights Campaign.
 Each city is scored out of 100 based on the quality of its non-discrimination laws, services, and leadership, all of which make life safer for lesbians and other queer folks.

-For the second measurement, we used a 2015 survey by Gallup, which measured the percentage of adults who identify as gay, lesbian, bisexual, or transgender in 50 US cities.
+For the second measurement, we used a 2015 survey by Gallup, which measured the percentage of adults who identify as gay, lesbian, bisexual, or transgender in 50 U.S. cities.
 There’s strength in numbers, so simply determining how many queer people already live in the area is one way to figure out whether it’s the city for you.

 Some of the cities on this list are small, while others are large.
 Some are in states with queer-friendly laws while others are in… Kentucky.
 The lesson?
 There is no shortage of cool cities for lesbians.
 A total of 78 cities scored a perfect 100 on the MEI in 2018, and some of them might surprise you.

 As one of the biggest cities in the country, it probably won’t surprise you to learn that Chicago has a bustling queer women’s scene and an MEI score of 100.
-Vivian Gonzalez, Art Director at the Center on Halsted, tells GO that Chicago’s scene is comparable to San Francisco or New York.
+Vivian Gonzalez, Art Director at the Center on Halsted, tells GO that Chicago’s scene is comparable to that of San Francisco or New York.
 That’s “thanks to the really hardworking and dedicated queer women in our community.”

-“My favorite thing is that no matter who you are you find community in all these spaces because the producers do an outstanding job of making sure people feel welcome, loved, and affirmed!”
+“My favorite thing is that no matter who you are, you find community in all these spaces because the producers do an outstanding job of making sure people feel welcome, loved, and affirmed!”

-“Lesbian women in Austin can connect with one another through a variety of groups, events, and activities that take place throughout the year,” Tammy Shaklee, an Austin-based LGBTQ relationship expert, tells GO.
+“Lesbian women in Austin can connect with one another through a variety of groups, events, and activities that take place throughout the year,” Tammy Shaklee, an Austin-based LGBTQ+ relationship expert, tells GO.
 There are monthly dance parties and an annual Lesbian Prom, for starters.